FAU-Paleo/rconsolidation/docs/_posts/2023-10-16-lecture1-intro.md

 - Class Logistics: time and place
 - R in the Paleo program
-- Material for the course: on the Rkheion
+- Material for the course: on the [R-kheion](https://adamkocsis.github.io/rkheion/)
 - Requirements to pass